 There are a number of reasons why parents might avoid bringing up money with their high school or college-aged children.
-For many, speaking about what will happen to their finances after their death may be uncomfortable.
 Some don’t feel it’s appropriate to tell children about the family’s money in general.
 Parents may also find their children are uninterested in talking about money or planning.

 Open communication is a big part of setting up your family for future success.
-Begin with low-pressure conversations and communicate early and often so that family finances aren’t a mystery.
+Begin with low-pressure conversations and communicate early and often.

-Establishing a common ground provides a foundation for ongoing communication and, eventually, transition.
+Ideally, your children will start to determine their own goals and financial identity because of your example.
+Establishing a common ground provides a foundation for ongoing communication and, eventually, wealth creation.

-Spending time talking about money and planning as a family can set clear expectations, prepare everyone for emergencies and pass on financial knowledge.
+Spending time talking about money and planning as a family can pass on financial knowledge, prepare for emergencies and build long-term personal wealth.

 Learn about our approach to financial planning.